-Advanced Learning Loan (Level 3/4/5/6 Courses)
+Advanced Learning Loan (Level 3/4/5/6 courses)

 Are you aged 19 or over and thinking about Further Education?

-- You may be eligible for an Advanced Learner Loan to help with your Truro & Penwith College course fees, the loans are not subject to credit checks and household income isn’t taken into account.
+- You may be eligible for an Advanced Learner Loan to help with your Truro & Penwith College course fees.
+The loans are not subject to credit checks and household income isn’t taken into account.
 You do not pay anything back unless you are earning over £21,000.

 - The Government no longer subsidises 19+ learners with funding (if they already hold a full level 3 qualification).
-This means that fees are more expensive and the Government have created Advanced Learner Loans which helps with these tuition fees.
-You can use a loan to pay the whole of the course fee or you can part of the fee yourself.
+This means that fees are more expensive and the Government has created Advanced Learner Loans which helps with these tuition fees.
+You can use a loan to pay the whole of the course fee or you can pay part of the fee yourself.